GENUKI London and Middlesex have moved to www.genuki.org.uk

 - The Archdeaconry Court of Middlesex (Middlesex

-- The Consistory Court of London.
-LMA promise that these
+The Consistory Court of London.
+LMA have made an

 series of pdf files.
 Abstracts for wills

 its probate records.

 records of both these courts are indexed by their catalogue on

 Access to Archives (A2A) under

 - The Deanery of Croydon.